Australian Defence Force

-The Australian Defence Force (ADF) is the military organisation responsible for the defence of the Commonwealth of Australia and its national interests.
-It consists of the Royal Australian Navy (RAN), Australian Army, Royal Australian Air Force (RAAF) and several "tri-service" units.
-The ADF has a strength of just over 85,000 full-time personnel and active reservists and is supported by the Department of Defence and several other civilian agencies.
+The Australian Defence Force (ADF) is the military organisation responsible for the defence of Australia and its national interests.
+It consists of three services: the Royal Australian Navy (RAN), the Australian Army and the Royal Australian Air Force (RAAF).
+The ADF has a strength of just over 90,000 personnel and is supported by the Department of Defence alongside other civilian entities also members of the Australian Defence Organisation.

-During the first decades of the 20th century, the Australian Government established the armed services as separate organisations.
-Each service had an independent chain of command.
+During the first decades of the 20th century, the Australian Government established the armed services as separate organisations, with each service having an independent chain of command.
 In 1976, the government made a strategic change and established the ADF to place the services under a single headquarters.
-Over time, the degree of integration has increased and tri-service headquarters, logistics, and training institutions have supplanted many single-service establishments.
+Over time, the degree of integration has increased, and tri-service headquarters, logistics, and training institutions have supplanted many single-service establishments.
+The ADF has been deployed around the world in combat, peacekeeping and disaster-relief missions.

-The ADF is technologically sophisticated but relatively small.
-Although the ADF's 60,330 full-time active-duty personnel and 29,560 active reservists as of June 30th 2021 make it the largest military in Oceania, it is smaller than most Asian military forces.
-Nonetheless, the ADF is supported by a significant budget by worldwide standards and can deploy forces in multiple locations outside Australia.
+The ADF is technologically sophisticated but relatively small for its landmass.
+The ADF has 58,909 full-time active-duty personnel and 33,269 active reservists.
+The ADF has the largest military in Oceania, although it is smaller than most Asian military forces.
+The ADF is supported by a significant budget by worldwide standards and is well equipped and trained, with defence spending at 2.02% of GDP.